-RNLI Fleetwood welcomes visitors from across the county, on its annual Lifeboat Day, held at the Lifeboat Station on the Esplanade.
+The RNLI welcomes visitors from across the county, to the annual Fleetwood Lifeboat Day, held at the Lifeboat Station on The Esplanade.

 RNLI Fleetwood celebrate their annual Open Day each year and invite friends and supporters to join them on this special occasion.

 The Fleetwood lifeboats are usually joined by lifeboats from the neighbouring stations of Lytham St Anne’s, Morecambe, Barrow in Furness and Blackpool.

 The Fleetwood boathouse is the focus of the day’s activity, with many stalls selling homemade cakes, face painting, tombola prizes and many other things.
 They will be joined by Fleetwood Coastguard and National Coastwatch Rossall Point.